terascope/teraslice/docs/packages/teraslice-cli/overview.md

 ### jobs delete

 Delete a job or jobs by job_id from a teraslice cluster.
-Jobs must be stopped.
+Jobs must be in a terminal state.

 ```sh
 teraslice-cli jobs delete <cluster> <job_id>